Mircea Sandu: International goals

-After retirement
+Executive career

 After he ended his playing career, Sandu was the president of the Romanian Football Federation between 1990 and 2014.

+In 1994, Sandu received the Honorary Citizen of Bucharest title.
 On 25 March 2008 he was decorated by President of Romania Traian Băsescu for Romania's successful Euro 2008 qualifying campaign with the Medalia "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.

 Personal life

 Sandu's former wife who died in 1995, Simona Arghir, was a handball player and their daughter, Raluca, was a professional tennis player.
 They also had a son named Dan Mircea.
 In 1997, he married Lisa Alban.